PrincetonACM/princetonacm.github.io/sponsors/sponsor_info/index.markdown

 - **HQ Visits.** This year, we're looking to connect more with our sponsoring organizations!
 You can sponsor a trip to your headquarters for an access fee of $50 per attendee or $800 dollars (whichever is lower).
 We will also be willing to provide up to $300 in transportation fees.

 <a name="advertising"></a>
 - **Advertising.** ACM is also a good place to advertise through our website and our listserv (which boasts 450+ recipients).
-We offer the following options:
+Listserv access is offered at no cost to sponsors of Code@Nights, COSCON, HQ trips, as well as those who buy the resume book.
+(In other words, with any other sponsorship opportunity!)
+However, if publicity through our website and listserv is all your organization seeks, we offer the following options:
     - Send an approved one-time message to all listserv recipients and have a corresponding announcement posted on ACM's website for $100.
     - Get listserv access and your logo posted on ACM's website for the entire school year for $500.
 Note that listserv access is restricted to at most 1 message per two-week period, so as to prevent spamming.

-  We will waive the listserv access cost if the message sender is an academic organization or a fellow Princeton student group.
+  We will waive the listserv access cost if the message sender is an academic organization, fellow student group, or an ACM alumnum.

 As always, [contact us](/contact) if you have any other sponsorship proposals -- we're always receptive to new ideas and are willing to negotiate.